Return to Index

 • Repeat the process until you can think of the person without any negative feelings coming up.

-Once you have let go of your hatred, you replace it with love.
-Our love for people is inversely related to our desire to control them: the less we want to control them, the higher the love.
-The first level is to love them in spite of the way they are.
-Better than that is to accept them as they are.
-The highest love is to love them because they are the way they are.
-Ask yourself,
+Once you have let go of your anger, you can replace it with love.
+Our love for people is inversely related to our desire to control them, so, the less we want to control someone, the higher the love.

 “Can I love this person in spite of the way he is?”

-“Can I accept him as he is?”
+“Can I love this person as he is?”

 “Can I love this person because he is the way he is?”